uc-cdis/cdis-manifest/releases/2025/12/gen3-release-notes.md

 ## Release Highlights and Announcements
 #### Note the deployment changes for Fence
   - alembic migration must be run to account for amr and acr columns in the authorization\_code table.
+    - alembic migration is automatically run if ENABLE_DB_MIGRATION is enabled in the fence configuration.

 ## uc-cdis/audit-service